Caldas Novas: Information about the hot water of Caldas Novas

 The suspicion that the cold water of the reservoir of Usina Corumbá I could infiltrate the thermal watertable of Caldas Novas and Rio Quente has no basis, since the waters of the lake are at an elevation of 595 meters, well below the source of the water, at 644 meters.

 The municipality contains part of the 12,315 ha Caldas Novas State Park which protects the Serra de Caldas plateau region that is the main source of water for the geothermal aquifers of the region.

-Another great attraction of Caldas Novas is Ecotourism, since the city is located near the Corumbá River and the Caldas Novas State Park.
+Ecotourism is also present at Caldas Novas as the city is located near the Corumbá River and the Caldas Novas State Park.
 In the surrounding area there is a lake - Lago de Piratininga - with boiling water; a reservoir called Lago de Corumbá with 64 square kilometers damming the Corumbá; and another river - the Rio Quente - which has natural warm water.

 Rio Quente

 One of the largest hotwater resort complexes in the world - Rio Quente Resorts - is located 20 kilometers to the west of Caldas in the municipality of Rio Quente.
 With seven hotels, a convention center, and 500 square kilometres of space it receives more than 1 million tourists a year.